The DeanBeat: What to expect from CES 2019

 This story is an example of the spread of the Internet of Things.
 Masayoshi Son, the CEO of SoftBank, anticipates that we’re going to have a future with 1 trillion Internet of Things devices.
 Gartner estimates that IoT devices will more than double to 20.4 billion by 2020.
 Many of these initial products are for the crazy rich, like the $1,225 U by Moen smart shower, which will get your water temperature just right.
 While the advertisements for this device are sexy, I’m hoping to find more practical things at CES.
 I would also like to see technologies that protect user security and privacy.

 Some of those have to do with keeping people alive and healthy.
 Too often, tech is made for young folks, but I’d like to see more focus on technology that can improve the lives of our aging population.
 Over the holidays, I bought Vayyar Imaging‘s $49 Walabot Home fall detection sensor for my aging mother.
-On the first day I set it up, it alerted me 10 times to a possible fall in her home.
+On the first day I set it up, it alerted me 12 times to a possible fall in her home.
 All of them were false alarms.
+(They sent a fix and it hasn’t sent a false alarm again, and they offered 25 percent of my money back).
 It’s a nice thought, but I think the devices need to get smarter.

 On the other hand, I feel great progress is being made in various kinds of health-related wearables.
 In recent months, I’ve used SleepScore Labs’ iOS app to monitor the quality of my sleep.
 It gives great granular results, like how much light sleep, rapid-eye-movement (REM) sleep, and awake time I spend each night.
 SleepScore Labs has been able to collect millions of hours of sleep data to date, and hopefully it will find some telling trends in that sea of sleep data.